nulib/alma-analytic-tools/README.md

 : A description of the current status of the code and its potential next directions.

 [HathiTrust Print Holdings Download](https://bitbucket.org/uwlib/uwlib-alma-analytic-tools/wiki/HathiTrust%20Print%20Holdings)
-: Details on how to use the code for downloading [[http://www.hathitrust.org/print_holdings|print holdings for HathiTrust]].
+: Details on how to use the code for downloading [print holdings for HathiTrust](http://www.hathitrust.org/print_holdings).

 ## License ##
 This code is released under the OpenBSD license: